-- Sub-Tasks Synchronizer places JIRA sub-tasks under their parent issues in the structure - Links Synchronizer makes sure that sub-issues are linked to their parent issues with a specific link type, and it also can be used to reconstruct structure from links - Saved Filter Synchronizer populates structure with issues that pass a saved filter, it also can be used to remove issues from structure when they no longer pass the filter - GreenHopper Synchronizer works to sync GreenHopper ranking of issues with their position in the structure and to make it easier to assign stories to epics by using Structure - Status Rollup Synchronizer allows to make propagate issue status upwards, for example, make parent issue Resolved if all sub-issue are resolved.
+- Sub-Tasks Synchronizer (see page 79) places JIRA sub-tasks under their parent issues in the - Links Synchronizer (see page 81) makes sure that sub-issues are linked to their parent issues with a specific link type, and it also can be used to reconstruct structure from links - Saved Filter Synchronizer (see page 79) populates structure with issues that pass a saved filter, it also can be used to remove issues from structure when they no longer pass the filter - GreenHopper Synchronizer (see page 82) works to sync GreenHopper ranking of issues with their position in the structure and to make it easier to assign stories to epics by using Structure - Status Rollup Synchronizer (see page 85) allows to make propagate issue status upwards, for example, make parent issue Resolved if all sub-issue are resolved.

-One-time synchronization works when you run Export or Import, or when you run a Resync.
+One-time synchronization works when you run Export (see page 73) or Import (see page 72), or when you run a Resync (see page 76).
 Automatic synchronization runs in the background and listens for the updates in the structure and beyond.